eXist-db/docker-existdb/README.md

 #### JVM configuration
 This image uses an advanced JVM configuration, via the  `JAVA_TOOL_OPTIONS` env variable inside the Dockerfile.
 You should avoid the traditional way of setting the heap size via `-Xmx` arguments, this can lead to frequent crashes since Java and Docker are (literally) not on the same page concerning available memory.

 Instead, use the `-XX:MaxRAMFraction=1` argument to modify the memory available to the JVM *inside* the container.
 For production use we recommend to increase the value to `2` or even `4`.
-The values express ratios, so setting it to `2` means half the container's memory will be available to the JVM, '4' means ¼,  etc.
+This value expresses a ratio, so setting it to `2` means half the container's memory will be available to the JVM, '4' means ¼,  etc.

 To allocate e.g. 600mb to the container *around* the JVM use:
 ```bash